Associate Professor & Presidential Impact Fellow

-Stephen Courtright is an assistant professor in the Department of Management at Mays Business School, where he teachers courses on organizational leadership and talent management.
+Stephen Courtright is an assistant professor and Presidential Impact Fellow in the Department of Management at Mays Business School, where he teachers courses on organizational leadership and talent management.
 He received a Ph.D. in Business Administration from the University of Iowa’s Tippie College of Business, and a B.S. in Accounting from Brigham Young University-Idaho.

 As a teacher, Dr. Courtright is the recipient of the 2014-2015 Montague-Center for Teaching Excellence Scholar Award and was named a Faculty Fellow for Innovation in High-Impact Learning Experiences by Texas A&M’s Center for Teaching Excellence.
 In addition to teaching undergraduate and graduate students, he regularly teaches executive development courses and is heavily involved in advising doctoral students.

 Prior to earning his Ph.D., Dr. Courtright worked as an accountant.
 Most importantly, he and his wife, Nicole, are the proud parents of four wonderful and rambunctious children.